berops/claudie/docs/contributing/local-testing.md

 ## How to test Claudie locally

-Once Claudie is up and running, there are two main ways to test it locally.
+Once Claudie is up and running, there are three main ways to test it locally.

 ### Test Claudie using Testing-framework